-Subject to market conditions, Freddie Mac plans to periodically sell seriously delinquent non-performing loans (NPLs) it owns via competitive auctions.
+Freddie Mac periodically sells seriously delinquent non-performing loans (”NPLs”) it owns via competitive auctions.
 NPL sales are an important tool for the company to more effectively manage credit losses on its delinquent loan portfolio.

-Freddie Mac determines the loan criteria and works with its legacy servicers to identify loans that meet the selection criteria.
-Freddie Mac controls all pooling and auction related decisions; consistent with FHFA requirements and guidelines governing NPL Sales by Government Sponsored Enterprises (GSEs).
+Freddie Mac determines the loan criteria for potential sale and works with its legacy servicers to identify loans that meet the selection criteria.
+Freddie Mac controls all pooling and auction related decisions, and such decisions must be consistent with FHFA requirements and guidelines governing NPL sales by Government Sponsored Enterprises (GSEs).

 Pools will be offered in two forms:

-Standard Pool Offering® (SPO®): These pools are likely to be large, geographically diverse pools, although they may be geographically concentrated.
+Standard Pool Offering (”SPO”): These pools are generally large, geographically diverse pools, although they may be geographically concentrated.
+The typical marketing period between transaction announcement and bid due date is 3 weeks.

 All eligible bidders, including private investors, MWOBs, non-profits and neighborhood advocacy funds, are encouraged to participate in all of Freddie Mac's NPL offerings – both SPOs and EXPOs.
-Winning bidders are chosen on the basis of price, subject to meeting Freddie Mac's internal reserve levels.
+Winning bidders are chosen on the basis of price and are subject to meeting Freddie Mac's reserve levels.

 How to Participate